PASSAGE11

 What on earth was that?

-Or: The point about a fractal is that it indicates symmetrical possibilities strung out.
-Time imposes a baseline, then disappears, like the tūī swooping again and again, seemingly without purpose.
+Or: The point about fractals is that they indicates symmetrical possibilities ad infinitum.
+Time proposes a baseline, only to disappear, like the tūī repeatedly swooping, seemingly without purpose.

 ii